-The following is a guest post from Jerry at Repaid.Org.
-If you’re interested in doing a guest post, please see my guest posting policy and contact me.
+The following is a contribution from Jerry at Repaid.Org.
+If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.

 If you are reading this blog, there’s a good chance you’re trying to be more frugal in order to reduce the debt in your life.
 Most of the advice on the web regarding debt assumes one thing: you’re able to handle your current debt load to some extent.
 But all too often you’re the one being handled by your debt, not the other way around.
 In that case, you may need some professional assistance.
 That help is available nationwide.
 Unfortunately, you will have to sort out the scam artists before you can find a legitimate company that is qualified to help you.
 Here are a few tips that you can use while you are looking for the right credit/debt counselor.